World's toughest sub-floor system...

 Until recently these techniques could not be used due to very high capital equipment cost and high labour cost.
 Now, these precise and fast machines for cutting and welding aluminium plate can be used to build super-tough quality at a similar price to the lightweight pressed sheet ‘tinnie’.

-The reality is that boat builders use very different design technology and, accordingly, their boats perform very differently on the water.
+The reality is that boat builders use different design technology and construction techniques, even though many try to claim their processes are the same as Bar Crusher.
+Accordingly, the boats perform very differently on the water.